sendbird/sendbird-calls-ios/README.md

 > **IMPORTANT**: **MAKE SURE to install Git LFS before installing the pod**.
 Check the size of `WebRTC.framework` in SendBirdWebRTC folder.
 It MUST be over 800 MB.
 If the loaded SendBirdWebRTC framework is smaller than that, check the *Git Large File Storage* settings and download again.
 Refer to [the troubleshooting section](#Library-not-loaded-WebRTC.framework).

 ## SDK Dependencies
-* [WebRTC framework](https://github.com/sendbird/sendbird-webrtc-ios) which can be integrated by CocoaPods.
+* [WebRTC framework](https://github.com/sendbird/sendbird-webrtc-ios), which can be integrated by CocoaPods or direct install.

 ## Installation
 To use SendBird Calls, first add our custom-built WebRTC framework to the project.
 [Git Large File Storage](https://git-lfs.github.com) must be installed to use the WebRTC framework along with the SendBirdCalls framework.